CZ-NIC/knot/doc/reference.rst

 timeout
 -------

-Maximum time the control socket operations can take.
+Maximum time (in seconds) the control socket operations can take.
 Set 0 for infinity.

 *Default:* 5